4Catalyzer/found/README.md

 #### `createFarceRouter`

 `createFarceRouter` exposes additional configuration for customizing navigation management and route element resolution.
-To enable minimizing bundle size, it omits the defaults from `createBrowserRouter`.
+To enable minimizing bundle size, it omits some defaults from `createBrowserRouter`.

 ```js
 import { BrowserProtocol, queryMiddleware } from 'farce';